 Pre-K through grade 2 standards integrate all eight science and engineering practices.
 Pre-K standards ask students to demonstrate an ability to ask questions, set up simple investigations, analyze evidence, observations, and data for patterns, and use evidence to explain or develop ideas about how phenomena work.
 Kindergarten standards call for students to show further development of investigation and communication skills, as well as application of science concepts to designing solutions to problems, and to now use information obtained from text and media sources.
 Grade 1 standards call for students to continue developing investigation skills, including their ability to pose scientific questions, as well as their ability to analyze observations and data and to effectively use informational sources.
 Grade 1 standards also call for students to demonstrate their ability to craft scientific explanations using evidence from a variety of sources.
 Grade 2 standards call for students to use models in a scientific context and further their skills in a number of the practices, including investigations, data analysis, designing solutions, argumentation, and use of informational sources.

-Examples of specific skills students should develop in these grades include:
+Some examples of specific skills students should develop in these grades include:

 raise questions about how different types of environments provide homes for living things; ask and/or identify questions that can be answered by an investigation;